-4.0 Progress since the last strategy
+4.0 Progress in supporting carers

-There have been a number of achievements to support our local carers since the last interim strategy.
+There achievements in how our local carers have been supported since the last interim strategy.
 We have:

 - Re-launched the Slough Carers Partnership Board.
-It now has active representation from Slough carers, one of whom is a co- chair. - Established the Slough Carer's Providers Forum to promote more integrated collaborative activity. - Developed Care Act compliant carers assessment tools, processes and pathways.
-This includes the option of a combined assessment with the carers and cared for. - Introduced direct payments for carers assessed.
+It now has active representation from Slough carers, one of whom is co- chair. - Established the Slough Carer's Providers Forum to promote more integrated collaborative activity. - Developed Care Act compliant carers assessment tools, processes and pathways.
+This includes the option of a combined assessment with the carer and cared for. - Introduced direct payments for carers assessed.
 Between April and August 2015 64 carers were assessed as eligible for a direct payment. - Seen an increase in the number of adult carers being assessed since April 2015 when the Care Act came into force.
 For the period April and June 2015, 189 carers assessments were completed.
 This compares with 103 for the same period in 2014.

-- Together with carers, produced accessible material to ensure carers are aware of their rights. - Consulted carers about their training needs and then rolled out a programme reflecting what they have told us. - Commissioned a local provider to undertake young carer awareness raising within in local schools. - Developed Council wide 'whole family approach' processes and pathways to support young carers locally which is in line with the recently updated Memorandum of Understanding (MOU)4.
+- Together with carers, produced accessible material to ensure carers are aware of their rights. - Consulted carers about their training needs and then rolled out a programme reflecting what they have told us. - Commissioned a local provider to undertake young carer awareness raising within in local schools. - Developed Council wide 'whole family approach' processes and pathways to support young carers locally which is in line with the recently updated Memorandum of Understanding (MOU)5.
 This will include, where appropriate, Adult Social Care undertaking the assessment of young carers where they are also assessing the cared for. - Developed a young carers assessment/screening tool. - Increased the take-up of assistive technology.
 Since December 2013, 855 people have been referred to and received telecare support.
-As a result, 112 carers have reported increased independence within the home environment and a further 98 carers reported feeling more as ease leaving the person they care, when they are away from their home. - Introduced carers GP registration within Slough to ensure heath needs of carers are given a higher priority. - Facilitated sessions for carers to ensure they are aware of their increased rights as a result legislative changes. - Beginning to engage with local employers to promote carers issues in the work place. - Working with local pharmacies to help distribute information to carers. - Continued to deliver information, advice and advocacy to carers - Continued to develop the Slough Services Guide to ensure Slough residents have information about local provision. - Coordinated partnership activities with carers and partners during National Carers Week 2015.
-The events were attended by 233 carers and 34 new carers were identified and signposted for support.
+As a result, 112 carers have reported increased independence within the home environment and a further 98 carers reported feeling more at ease leaving the person they care for, when they are away from their home. - Introduced carers GP registration within Slough to ensure heath needs of carers are given a higher priority. - Facilitated sessions for carers to ensure they are aware of their increased rights as a result legislative changes. - Beginning to engage with local employers to promote carers issues in the work place. - Working with local pharmacies to help distribute information to carers. - Continued to deliver information, advice and advocacy to carers. - Continued to develop the Slough Services Guide to ensure Slough residents have information about local provision.

-4 No wrong doors: working together to support young carers and their families" March 2015 ADCS, adass, the Children's Society, carerstrust
+5 No wrong doors: working together to support young carers and their families" March 2015 ADCS, adass, the Children's Society, carerstrust